huyhoang8398/blog/content/posts/git-revert-to-a-good-commit/index.md

 First of all, after you did a `commit` and `merge` you should not delete commit with `git reset` (Undo) thus we want to repair it instead of delete it.

-Next, in general, between any two `commit` in you git repository is a different line of codes, which you can always see wit the git `diff` command.
+Next, in general, between any two `commit` in you git repository is a different line of codes, which you can always see with the git `diff` command.
 Revert an old commit is to delete these different.

 Suppose we are in `master` branch and we want to revert back to commit `8398e5b`.